The Best Free Stock Tracking Spreadsheet using Google Sheets

-This is the stock portfolio tracking spreadsheet you get today:
+This is the stock tracking spreadsheet for your investment portfolio you get today:

 At Old School Value, we focus on providing the best stock analysis software for value investors.

-Before Old School Value introduced its own portfolio tracker, which is what I now use for everything, I’d probably used 10 or so different portfolio trackers, but nothing met my needs.
+Before Old School Value introduced its own investment tracker, which is what I now use for everything, I’d probably used 10 or so different portfolio trackers, but nothing met my needs.